Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

 \subsection{Reverse Causal Discovery}

-The initial results of our attribution model indicate a less significant role of numerical data in the causal reasoning processes of LLMs (see Section \ref{sec:5}).
-This insight led us to design an additional experiment with reversed causal pairs, as in Figure \ref{fig:4}.
-The reverse causal discovery task is critical for evaluating the LLMs' dependence on numerical data when inferring causality.
+The reverse causal discovery task is critical for evaluating the LLMs' dependence on numerical data when inferring causality (see the detailed workflow in Figure \ref{fig:4}).
 We achieve this by manipulating the structure of the datasets while keeping their data content intact.
-Specifically, we first establish the topological ordering of the variables within the original DAGs \citep{pearl2000causality} representing the causal structures of the datasets.
-We then systematically reverse this order, creating a new set of inverted relationships for the LLMs to analyze.
+Specifically, we first establish the topological ordering of the variables within the original DAGs \citep{pearl2009causality} representing the causal structures of the datasets.
+We then systematically reverse this order using a transposed adjacency matrix, which maintains a one-to-one mapping with the original causal graph structure, creating a new set of inverted relationships for the LLMs to analyze.
 Despite preserving the data values, this rearrangement challenges the models by disrupting the directionality they have learned from previous exposures.
 As illustrated in Figure \ref{fig:4}, the original causal links (e.g., Gene leading to Height and Gender, with Gender influencing Height) are reversed, presenting the LLMs with the premise that Height influences Gender and Gene.
-This test probes whether the LLMs can detect the logical fallacy in such an inversion, thereby assessing whether they utilize numerical data beyond their learned knowledge.
+We evaluate the reverse task prediction accuracy with respect to the original graph structure.
+If there is minimal impact of changing causal topologies on LLMs' discovery outcomes, this suggests that LLMs primarily depend on their inherent knowledge to deduce causal relationships among variables.